useVenice/venice/README.md

 ### Examples

 - Importing from accounting software (Quickbooks, Xero, etc)
-- Exporting to your own SQL database or data lake / warehouse
+- Exporting to your own database
 - Importing from payments providers (Stripe, Paypal, etc.)
 - Importing from commerce software (Shopify)

-- Exporting to financial planning / modeling software (Runway.com)
+## Looking for self-hosting?

+As an open source infrastructure platform, Venice works just as great in enterprise environments as it does for startups building from day 1.
+[Reach out](mailto:hi@venice.is) and let's work together on getting you launched faster!

 ## How do I contribute?

-Jump into our [documentation](https://docs.venice.is) and learn how you can easily extend Venice to add new financial data pipelines into and out of Venice.
+Jump into our [documentation](https://docs.venice.is) and learn how you can easily extend Venice to add new financial data pipelines into Venice.

 ## How do I get help?

 - [Email us](mailto:hi@venice.is)
 - [Join our Discord](https://discord.gg/gTMch6Gn2u)

-## Looking for self-hosting?

-The current Venice `main` branch is focused on the Venice platform.
-The previous version focused on self-hosting can be found at the [self-hosting](https://github.com/useVenice/venice/tree/self-hosting) branch.
-Our goal is to bridge the gap (for specifically for the cloud platform to depend on self-hosting under the hood) and merge the codepath so there is only a single branch.
-Ping us on Discord if you would like details.